 10. Finish with a Flourish!

 How the meeting concludes can leave a lasting impression.
 Always leave the interview on a positive note even if you have no clue how you did.
-Interviewers are very good at keeping a poker face as they may be meeting with a lot of people and will want to think about the interview before giving any impression to the interviewee.
+Interviewers are very good at keeping a poker face as they may be meeting with a lot of people and will want to think about the interview before giving any impression to the interviewer.
 No matter how the interview has gone politely thank them for their time and if you are interested in the position, let them know this.
 Nobody likes rejection, including interviewers, and if it is a close call between candidates, they're likely to choose the person that they know who really wants the job.

 Treat interviews as you would an exam.
 Most people will spend at least four years in university putting in thousands of hours of study to put themselves into a position to work in the career of their choice.
 Treat interviews as you would an exam.
-You will spend on average a third of your time at work so it's vital that you enjoy what you do and who you work for.
-The preparation you put in to interviews will determine where you will spend a large chunk of your life and how much money you will earn for doing so.
+You will spend on average a third of your time in work so it's vital that you enjoy what you do and who you work for.
+The preparation you put into interviews will determine where you will spend a large chunk of your life and how much money you will earn for doing so.

 You should ideally come away from an interview feeling you did the best you could, with no regrets around preparation and answers you didn’t have to what were, in hindsight, easy questions.
 If you have put in the time and preparation and worked with your recruitment consultant in preparing for the interview, then whether you get the role or not you should feel very good about the experience and whatever else happened was beyond your control.
-You should feel very good about the experience
+You should feel very good about the experience.

 Thank you for your enquiry.
 A member of our team will be in touch with you shortly.